Orphanage: Worldwide

 Developing nations are lacking in child welfare and their well-being because of a lack of resources.
 Research that is being collected in the developing world shows that these countries focus purely on survival indicators instead of a combination of their survival and other positive indicators like a developed nation would do.

 Europe

 The orphanages and institutions remaining in Europe tend to be in Eastern Europe and Northern Europe and are generally state-funded.

 Albania

-There are estimated to be about 31,000 orphans (0–14 years old) in Albanian orphanages.
-(2012 statistics) In most cases they were abandoned by their parents.
+There are estimated to be about 31,000 orphans (0–14 years old) in Albanian orphanages (2012 statistics).
+In most cases they were abandoned by their parents.
 At 14 they are required, by law, to leave their orphanage and live on their own.

 There are approximately 10 small orphanages in Albania; each one having only 12-40 children residing there.
-The larger ones would be state-run.
+The larger ones are state-run.

 Bosnia and Herzegovina

 SOS Children's Villages gives support to 240 orphaned children.